syncfusion-content/javascript-docs/js/OlapClient/Data-Binding.md

 >** NOTE: In this example, “OlapClientDemo” indicates the name and root namespace of the Web Application created in Visual Studio IDE and “OlapClientService” indicates the name of the WCF service created.
-Now, OlapClient will be rendered OlapChart and PivotGird with Customer Count over a period of fiscal  years.**
+Now, OlapClient is rendered OlapChart and PivotGird with Customer Count over a period of fiscal  years.**

 {% include image.html url="/js/OlapClient/Getting-Started_images/OlapClient.png" %}